snowplow-archive/snowplow.github.com/_posts/2014-05-20-snowplow-team-in-berlin-and-budapest-june-2014.md

 ---
 layout: post
-shortenedlink: Snowplow team in Berlin and Budapest
 title: The Snowplow team will be in Berlin and Budapest in June - get in touch if you'd like to meet
+title-short: Snowplow team in Berlin and Budapest
 tags: [snowplow, Germany, Hungary, Berlin, Budapest, conference, Digital Analytics Hub, Budapest Datawarehousing Forum]
 author: Yali
 category: Meetups